aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-color/_index.md

 You may read more about how to style the text in articles  [**Fills and Strokes in SVG**](https://docs.aspose.com/svg/net/drawing-basics/fills-and-strokes/) and [**SVG Filters and Gradients**](https://docs.aspose.com/svg/net/drawing-basics/filters-and-gradients/).

+{{% alert color="primary" %}}
+Aspose.SVG offers [**SVG Free Web Applications**](https://products.aspose.app/svg/applications) for converting SVG or image files, image vectorizing, SVG sprite generating, SVG and bitmaps encoding, text vectorizing, and color codes manipulating.
+These online Apps work on any operating system with a web browser and don't require additional software installation.
+It's a fast and easy way to efficiently and effectively solve your SVG-related tasks!
+{{% /alert %}}

 ## **Opacity**

 You can specify the opacity of either the fill or stroke separately in SVG.
 These are controlled by the **fill-opacity** and **stroke-opacity** attributes.
 Also, you can use RGBA or HSLA values that are allowed in SVG and will give the same effect: